-If the individual making the informal allegation chooses not to make a formal allegation, but the RIO believes there is sufficient cause to warrant an inquiry, the matter will be pursued; in such a case, there is no complainant.
+If the individual making the informal allegation chooses not to make a formal allegation, but the Research Ethics Review Officer believes there is sufficient cause to warrant an inquiry, the matter will be pursued; in such a case, there is no complainant.

-2. Upon receipt of the report from the RIO, which will contain written allegations of misconduct, an inquiry will be conducted.
-The inquiry can be conducted by a committee, the RIO, or other designated official.
+2. Upon receipt of the report from the Research Ethics Review Officer, which will contain written allegations of misconduct, the dean(s) will convene a board of inquiry.
+The inquiry is considered formally initiated on the date the dean(s) receives the report.
+This board will consist of the dean(s), or his/her designee, the department head of the area in which the respondent is primarily employed, and the Research Ethics Review Officer.
 The inquiry normally should be concluded within sixty (60) days.
 In the event that the evidence acquired during the inquiry tends to support the allegation of misconduct, the respondent will be given an opportunity to respond in writing to the allegations prior to the completion of the inquiry.